VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > support the different usage patterns.
 In this bounded context, the
 > number of read operations from the UI is not likely to hugely
 > out-number the write-operations: the bounded context focuses on
-> registrants creating orders.
+> Registrants creating orders.
 Therefore, the read-side and the
 > write-side are deployed to the same Windows Azure worker role rather
 > than to two separate worker roles that could be scaled independently.

 # Patterns and Concepts <a name="patternsandconcepts"/>

-The team decided that they would try to implement the first bounded context without using event sourcing in order to keep things simple.
+The team decided to implement the first bounded context without using event sourcing in order to keep things simple.
 However, they did agree that if they later decided that event sourcing would bring specific benefits to this bounded context, then they would revisit this decision.

 > **Note** For a description of how event sourcing relates to the CQRS
 > pattern, see [Introducing Event Sourcing][r_chapter3] in the Reference